What is a cold press?

 - Under the conditions of a temperature of 60℃, relative humidity of 70%, and darkness, the peroxide value of walnut oil extracted by supercritical CO2 is higher than that of cold-pressed walnut oil, which indicates that the oxidation stability of walnut oil extracted by supercritical CO2 is higher than that of cold-pressed walnut oil. low oil.

-- Under the conditions of a temperature of 40℃, relative humidity of 70% and the illumination of 500lx, the peroxide value of walnut oil prepared by cold pressing is higher than that of walnut oil extracted by supercritical CO2, which shows that the stability ratio of cold-pressed walnut oil under this condition is higher than that of walnut oil extracted by supercritical CO2.
+- Under the conditions of a temperature of 40℃, relative humidity of 70%, and illumination of 500lx, the peroxide value of walnut oil prepared by cold pressing is higher than that of walnut oil extracted by supercritical CO2, which shows that the stability ratio of cold-pressed walnut oil under this condition is higher than that of walnut oil extracted by supercritical CO2.
 The stability of walnut oil extracted by supercritical CO2 is low.

 CO2 extraction vs cold pressed

 The purpose of the two storage conditions in the test is different: the temperature of 60°C, the relative humidity of 70%, and the absence of light are to measure the properties of walnut oil auto-oxidation; the temperature of 40°C, the relative humidity of 70%, and the light intensity of 500lx.
 It is to measure the properties of walnut oil photo-oxidation.
-This is of great significance for guiding the packaging method of walnut oil: cold-pressed oil has poor photo-oxidative stability, so it is best to use dark packaging materials to reduce the influence of light; walnut oil extracted by supercritical CO2 fluid is relatively stable due to photo-oxidation.
+This is of great significance for guiding the packaging method of walnut oil: cold-pressed oil has poor photo-oxidative stability, so it is optimization to use dark packaging materials to reduce the influence of light; walnut oil extracted by supercritical CO2 fluid is relatively stable due to photo-oxidation.
 Strong, can be packaged with transparent material.

-The stability of the walnut oil extracted by supercritical CO2 was poor in the absence of light, which may be due to the relatively low VE content in it.
+The stability of the walnut oil extracted by supercritical CO2 was poor in the absence of light, which may be due to its relatively low VE content in it.
 VE is a natural antioxidant.
 Although the temperature in the supercritical CO2 fluid extraction process is only a dozen degrees Celsius higher than that in the cold pressing process, the duration is longer, dozens of times that of the cold pressing process, which may affect the anti-oxidant properties of VE.
 Oxidation effect.

-Under light conditions, the presence of chlorophyll reduces the photo-oxidative stability of the oil.
+Under light conditions, the presence of chlorophyll reduces the photooxidative stability of the oil.
 Cold-pressed oils are less stable, possibly because of their higher chlorophyll content.
 Chlorophyll is easily decomposed when the temperature increases and lasts for a long time.
 The higher temperature in the supercritical CO2 extraction process makes part of the chlorophyll decompose, and the chlorophyll content is very small, so its photo-oxidative stability is strong.

 The peroxide value mainly measures the content of hydroperoxide, and hydroperoxide is easy to decompose, so the peroxide value is often used to measure the initial oxidation degree of oil, and cannot fully reflect the oil with a deeper degree of oxidation.
 However, hydroperoxides have an unpleasant taste after decomposing into small molecules such as aldehydes, ketones, acids, etc., which can be measured by sensory evaluation.
 In this way, the oxidation stability of walnut oil can be truly reflected through the determination of peroxide value and sensory evaluation.

-|Evening primrose pressed oil||Evening primrose CO2 extract|
+|Evening primrose-pressed oil||Evening primrose CO2 extract|

 |INCI name||Oenothera biennis oil||Oenothera biennis seed extract|